Order of Visit: High Point #39

 The summit!

 Just behind the plaque sat the metal survey monument.
-I’ll admit, tt was one of the more unique markers that I’ve come across thus far.
+I’ll admit, it was one of the more unique markers that I’ve come across thus far.
 It had a silhouette of the state imprinted into the face along with an inscription noting that it’s the highest point in the state!
 Pretty cool!

 Survey monument with the outline of the state

+As I turned back to make my way back to the car, I was treated to some even more spectacular views of some of the lakes in the Boundary Waters.
 People can say whatever they want about the frigid Minnesota winters or the funny Midwestern accent (think Fargo), but that scenery was a feast for the eyes!

 Views of the lakes in the BWCA